AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 #### Unit Testing and Test Coverage Analysis
 Unit testing has been carried out in the form of [JUnit](https://docs.junit.org/current/user-guide/) tests of almost all Java classes.
 There are currently over 600 different test cases which can be seen [here](https://github.com/AY2526S1-CS2103T-W10-2/tp/tree/master/src/test). <br> <br>
 Test coverage refers to the extent in which the code is tested, and we have utilised [CodeCov](https://about.codecov.io/) to measure our code coverage.
 The code coverage can be seen [here](https://app.codecov.io/github/AY2526S1-CS2103T-W10-2/tp). <br> <br>
-As of v1.5, the test coverage is above 80%.

 #### Integrated GitHub tests (Continuous Integration / Continuous Deployment)
 We have utilised _**GitHub Actions**_ to carry out automated testing on Windows, MacOS and Ubuntu devices on every push or pull request.
 Through these tests, feature branches can be tested before they are merged to the master branch, which ensures that regressions are caught early and are not deployed.